-Since the beginning, humans have fought bitterly against the reality that no matter how healthy, wise or wealthy we are, our time on this earth is very short.
+Since the beginning, humans have fought bitterly against the reality that our time on this earth is very short, no matter how healthy, wise or wealthy one may become.

 That being said, whether it be a personal tragedy or a global catastrophe, having faith in the promises and grace offered to us by Jesus Christ has given me the guidance, blessing and perspective to endure and understand crises.

 I’d like to start by saying that the Genesis of the world, as recorded by Moses, was said to be “good” and “very good”; God has never dictated that it was perfect.
 Why?
 Well, because the prophet Samuel, for one, tells us that God cannot lie.

 - Perfect: Adjective – Having all the required or desirable elements, qualities, or characteristics; as good as it is possible to be.

 - Perfect: Verb – Make (something) completely free from faults or defects; make as good as possible.

 We know that upon the creation of the world, God also created Lucifer, once the beautiful and favoured ‘morning star’, the leader of the angels.

 When we read Isaiah 14:12-15 and Ezekiel 28:13-17, although the passages address the ‘King of Babylon” and the “King of Tyre”, the “I will” statements in Isaiah and the “You” in Ezekiel are personifications of śāṭān, the Hebrew word for “accuser” who’s role is that of a prosecutor against humanity before God.